dakota-rennels/old-dakota-rennels.github.io/pages/Certifications.md

 Specializations are specific milestones of a certification path that highlight an area of expertise from a collection of certifications or extensive work in a particular area.
 These specializations are arranged by alphabetical order of specialization provider.

-IBM - Data Analysis and Visualization Foundations Specialization.pdf <br>
+- IBM - Data Analysis and Visualization Foundations Specialization
-IBM - Introduction to Data Science Specialization.pdf <br>
+- IBM - Introduction to Data Science Specialization
-IBM & UVA Darden - Digital Strategy Specialization.pdf <br>
+- IBM & UVA Darden - Digital Strategy Specialization

 ### 2. Certificates